FilippoGuarda/EKF_registration/README.md

-# Extended Kalman Filter for differential drives
+# Extended Kalman Filter for object positioning

 This is a toy algorithm for performing Kalman filtering on the registration of an object observed from an Autonomous Mobile Robot camera.